CONSULTATION NOW CLOSED

 Ku-ring-gai Council is seeking your feedback on proposed on-street electric vehicle (EV) charging locations in Gordon and Killara.

-We're inviting residents, business owners, and visitors to review and comment on the proposed EV Charger sites to ensure they best meet the needs of the local community.
+We're inviting residents, business owners, and visitors to review and comment on the proposed EV charger sites to ensure they best meet the needs of the local community.

 Get Involved